-Within 14 days of receipt of a request, the governing board will provide the secretary of state and the Local Authority with information about any exclusions in the last 12 months.
+Within 14 days of receipt of a request, the governing board will provide the secretary of state and the Local Authority with information about any suspensions or exclusions in the last 12 months.

-For a fixed-period exclusion of more than 5 school days, the governing will arrange suitable full-time education for the pupil.
-This provision will begin no later than the sixth day of the exclusion.
+For a fixed-period suspension of more than 5 school days, the governing will arrange suitable full-time education for the pupil.
+This provision will begin no later than the sixth day of the suspension.